Hypothyroidism slows everything down

 What happens with an underactive thyroid?

 Hashimoto's thyroiditis is a specific form of hypothyroidism that is relatively common in Switzerland.
 It's an autoimmune disease in which the thyroid gland is chronically inflamed.
-There are two ways in which Hashimoto's disease can progress:
+There are 2 ways in which Hashimoto's disease can progress:

 1. The thyroid gland becomes enlarged, but functions poorly.